DA-NDI/Doom_Nukem-oldschool/README.md

 # Doom_Nukem
 Educational group project at 42 school, UnitFactory, Kyiv.
 C, graphical library SDL2.
 Doom like game

+I was inspired by Kung_fury, some oldschool, doom, and duke nukem.

+Some images i used are under copyright, no commercial interest was involved

+You can shoot, jump, fly, crouch, sit, teleport, run, kill, die and so on

 To compile and run programm in terminal:
 ```bash
 make